gbif/portal-feedback/README.md

 # GBIF.org feedback
-This repository is used by [GBIF.org](http://www.gbif.org) as users generate issues via the website.
+This repository collects feedback sent via the [GBIF.org](https://www.gbif.org) website as Github issues.

-From here issues might copied to their relevant projects (e.g. [checklistbank](https://github.com/gbif/checklistbank)) and then closed, or remain here until resolved.
+From here issues might be moved to their relevant projects (e.g. [checklistbank](https://github.com/gbif/checklistbank)), but most remain here until resolved.

-Content and data content issues and helpdesk questions stay in this repository until addressed.
+Content, data content and question issues stay in this repository until addressed.

 _It is our goal that issues in this repository are addressed and closed and no issues remain open._